slide-lig/jlcm/README.md

 ## License and copyright owners

-This work is released under the Apache Licence 2.0 (see LICENSE).
+This work is released under the Apache License 2.0 (see LICENSE).

 Copyright 2013 Martin Kirchgessner, Vincent Leroy, Alexandre Termier, Sihem Amer-Yahia, Marie-Christine Rousset, Université Joseph Fourier and CNRS.